markNZed/processism-react-three/storyboard.md

 ## 57.1.
 Objective
 Relational ethics and the value of sensitviity
 ## 57.2.
 Narration
 The idea that moral decisions are shaped by dynamic processes rather than fixed rules is particularly thought-provoking.
 In traditional ethical frameworks, decisions are often guided by predetermined principles or laws, seen as universal truths that apply across all situations.
-However, process philosophy offers a different perspective—one that emphasizes the importance of relationships and the fluid nature of our interactions.
+However, process philosophy offers a different perspective — one that emphasizes the importance of relationships and the fluid nature of our interactions.

 Non-foundationalism, as we've explored, is not the end of the journey but a stage of development that opens the door to new ways of thinking, including relational ethics.
 In this view, our understanding and actions are not guided by fixed rules or eternal truths but by the dynamic relationships we are part of.

 Relational ethics suggests that ethical decisions emerge from the ongoing processes and interactions we engage in, recognizing that what is "right" or "good" may vary depending on the context and the relationships involved.
-This approach values sensitivity—being attuned to the needs, experiences, and perspectives of others, as well as the broader system in which we operate.
+This approach values sensitivity — being attuned to the needs, experiences, and perspectives of others, as well as the broader system in which we operate.

 By embracing relational ethics, we move away from rigid, one-size-fits-all rules and instead cultivate an awareness of the ever-changing dynamics of our relationships.
 We become more responsive, adaptable, and compassionate in our decision-making, acknowledging that our actions are part of a larger, interconnected process.
 Relational ethics can help create the space to address conflicts between different paradigms.